 8. DON’T seal up the chicken coop and make it air-tight in the winter.
 While drafts are bad, lots of ventilation for constant air exchange is absolutely necessary to a healthy winter coop environment.
 Moisture must be removed from the coop even if it means losing some heat.
 Yes, it is possible to have great ventilation, no drafts and a comfortable environment for the flock!

 For much more on drafts and ventilation, click here.

-9. DON’T use bales of straw or hay inside the chicken coop for insulation.
-Mold and fungus can grow rapidly inside the bales, which can compromise the flock’s health and your health- farmer's lung is a disease caused by inhaling mold spores from straw or hay that has gotten wet, heated up and dried- precisely the conditions that often occur inside a chicken coop in the winter.
+9. DON’T use bales of straw or hay inside the chicken coop for insulation or as litter.
+Regular straw can harbor parasites such as mites, and neither is absorbent.
+Mold and fungus can grow rapidly inside the bales and inside straw's core, which can compromise the flock’s health and your health.
+Farmer's lung is a disease caused by inhaling mold spores from straw or hay that has gotten wet, heated up and dried- precisely the conditions that often occur inside a chicken coop in the winter.
 Further reading on farmer's lung and straw bale hazards here and here.